The Unmaking of Man

 This is my hope.
 Today there is much to fear and much still to understand.
 However evil was defeated in the past, it can be defeated again today.
 But the challenge begins by recognising and confronting that evil.

-The publication is available to buy for your kindle through our store here.
+The publication is available to buy for your kindle here.

 The publisher is the Centre for Welfare Reform.